TinuCH1976/link-library/readme.txt

 The latest version of this plugin has been completely re-vamped to use the filter plugin methods to add contents to the pages.
 It also contains a configuration page under the admin tools to be able to configure all outputs.

+You can see a demonstration of the output of the plugin [here](http://yannickcorner.nayanna.biz/freeware-database/).

 == Installation ==

 1. Download the plugin